Terms and Conditions of Service

 Membership in the Cooperative may be withdrawn without prior Board action by verbal or written request of the member.

-Should a member fail to meet any of the preceding conditions of continuing membership, such membership, upon approval of the CEO & General Manager or his designee, shall cease and be automatically terminated.
+Should a member fail to meet any of the preceding conditions of continuing membership, such membership, upon approval of the CEO or their designee, shall cease and be automatically terminated.
 The membership fee of such member shall be returned, less any indebtedness due the Cooperative for electric energy and other accrued charges.
 Regular monthly reports of memberships, thus terminated, shall be made to the Board of Trustees.

 C. MEMBERSHIP FEE REFUND